Diabetes Nutritionist near me. The below article will discuss how a Nutritionist can help manage your Diabetes as part of a wider management plan.

 What is Diabetes?

 Diabetes is a disorder characterised by an inability to properly transport and metabolise glucose.
 Diabetes UK estimates that 1 in 15 people in the UK have diabetes.
 It is estimated there are 4.7 million people in the UK diagnosed with Diabetes.
 Shockingly with someone being diagnosed every 2 minutes.
-It can cause serious long-term health problems such as kidney failure, and strokes.
+It can cause serious long-term health problems such as kidney failure and strokes.
 Heart attacks, blindness and lower limb amputation.
+Also osteopath for foot pain with peripheral neuropathies.
 There are 2 main types (type 1 and 2).

 Diabetes Type 1 (insulin dependent)